-Jodie M. Lawston is a Professor of Women's Studies.
+Jodie M. Lawston is the Chair and Professor of Women's Studies.
 Her research interests center on the issues of women’s incarceration, immigrant detention, political and social activism, and most recently, women’s health.
-Jodie loves road cycling, mountain biking, traveling, and walking her cocker spaniel, Spike.
+Jodie loves road cycling, traveling, and walking her cocker spaniel, Spike.

 Dr. Lawston's research interests center on the issues of women’s incarceration, immigrant detention, political and social activism, and most recently, women’s health.
 She is the author of Sisters Outside: Radical Activists Working for Women Prisoners (SUNY Press 2008) and co-editor of Razor Wire Women: Prisoners, Activists, Scholars, and Artists (SUNY Press 2011), which has a blog by the same name.
 Her other scholarly publications include articles in the anthologies (Re) Interpretations: The Shapes of Justice in Women's Experience; Milestones for American Women: Our Defining Passages; Beyond Walls and Cages: Bridging Prison Abolition and Immigrant Justice Movements; and Women, Punishment, and Community Sanctions: Human Rights and Social Justice.
 She has peer-reviewed articles published in Gender & Society, Sociological Focus, Social Justice, Sage Open, and the National Women's Studies Association Journal (Now Feminist Formations).
 In addition to Razor Wire Women, she has edited several projects, including a special issue of the National Women’s Studies Association Journal entitled “Women and Criminal Justice: Policing, Prosecution, and Incarceration” (with Ashley Lucas), and with Martha Escobar a special issue ofSocial Justice entitled “Policing, Detention, Deportation, and Resistance: Situating Immigrant Justice and Carcerality in the 21st Century.”
-She is currently co-editing a book with Kit-Bacon Gressitt, My Body, My Health: Women’s Stories, and with Ruben Murillo, is co-editing Mixed Status Families: In Between the Shadows of Citizenship.
+She recently co-edited a book with April Shueths called Mixed Status Families: In Between the Shadows of Citizenship.
 She is currently writing an introduction to a sociology textbook for Pearson Education.

 - WMST 490: Feminist Perspectives: Theories and Research